La Tania Flight Guide - Ultimate and Complete

 Carriers and routes change all the time - Darwin, Bmibaby, SnowJet, Go, Buzz, Duo, EUJet, BA Connect, MyTravelLite, ThomsonFly, British European, Excel (XL) and FlyGlobespan have all now disappeared.
 Note that many routes only operate in peak Winter season too.

 all old enough to realise that schedules change frequently.
 This is just a guide to assist you and focuses on flights during the main part of the Winter season - many routes don't run in Summer at all and some don't get going fully until January with additional flights at peak holiday times.

-Usually you're going to arrive in either Geneva, Lyon, Chambéry, or Grenoble airports.
+Usually you're going to fly in to either Geneva, Lyon, Chambéry or Grenoble airports.

 For further details of all the airports, their locations, travel times and transfer information including driving directions, car hire, private transfers, bus & rail links etc check out the La Tania Transfer Page.